The university supports all students of all gender identities. Explore these campus resources for the LGBTQIA2S+ community.

 - Coming Out: Living Authentically as Transgender or Non-Binary

 If you're in crisis, there is help.

-The LGBTQ+ community is rich with diversity which is reflected in ever-changing language.
-Below are links to glossaries of commonly used LGBTQ+ terms and their definitions.
+The LGBTQIA2S+ community is rich with diversity which is reflected in ever-changing language.
+Below are links to glossaries of commonly used LGBTQIA2S+ terms and their definitions.

 Empower yourself and expand your knowledge with these tools and books.

 - Transgender and Thriving in College Online Resource Guide